m-millions/add-new-promo-codes/README.md

 Where:

-    2 = number of new codes to be generated
+    2 - is number of new codes to be generated
-    888 = id for the promotion where the new codes will be used against 0 = boolean of 1 or zero - shows if code has already been consumed (i.e. re-deemed) 2015 = year for the start of the promotion
-    05 = month for the start of the promotion
-    01 = day for the start of the promotion
-    2015 = year for the end of the promotion
+    888 - is the id for the promotion where the new codes will be used against 0 - is a boolean flag of 1 or zero - shows if code has already been consumed (i.e. re-deemed) 2015 - is the year for the start of the promotion 05 - is the month for the start of the promotion 01 - is the day for the start of the promotion 2015 - is the year for the end of the promotion
-    05 = month for the end of the promotion
+    05 - is the month for the end of the promotion
-    14 = day for the end of the promotion
+    14 - is the day for the end of the promotion

 The out-put for this usecase will look like this: